-Notification to the National Response Center: The USCG will determine if the emergency rises to the level of requiring mandatory reporting to the National Response Center (NRC) and will either make that notification or will ensure the responsible party is aware of the requirement.
-The NRC is the federal government's centralized reporting center, which is staffed 24 hours per day by U.S. Coast Guard personnel.
+Notification to the National Response Center: The USCG will determine whether the emergency requires mandatory reporting to the National Response Center (NRC) and either make that notification or ensure the responsible party is aware of the requirement.
+The NRC is the federal government's centralized reporting center, which U.S. Coast Guard personnel staff 24 hours per day.

-Making a false distress call in the United States is a federal crime carrying sanctions of imprisonment for up to six years and/or a fine of up to \$250,000, and restitution to the Coast Guard.
+Making a false distress call in the United States is a federal crime carrying sanctions of imprisonment for up to six years and a fine of up to \$250,000, and restitution to the Coast Guard.